John Marshall High School (Los Angeles)

 John Marshall High School is a public high school located in the Los Feliz district of the city of Los Angeles at 3939 Tracy Street in Los Angeles, California.

 Marshall, which serves grades 9 through 12, is a part of the Los Angeles Unified School District.
 Marshall is named after jurist John Marshall, who served as the fourth Chief Justice of the United States for three decades.

-Students at Marshall primarily come from Los Feliz, Atwater Village, East Hollywood, northeastern Koreatown, Elysian Valley, and Silver Lake.
+Students at Marshall primarily come from Los Feliz, Atwater Village, East Hollywood, Koreatown, Elysian Valley, and Silver Lake.

 Within the school, there are many Small Learning Communities, including the School for Environmental Studies, the school's only California Partnership Academy, the Performing Arts Academy, the Artistic Vision Academy, the STARS Academy, the Renaissance Academy, and the Social Justice Academy.
 The School also houses a School for Advanced Studies and a Gifted/High Ability Magnet.

+Marshall has an enrollment of approximately 2,000 students and a teaching staff of approximately 100 FTE.